Before you begin

 - If another device can't join your Wi-Fi network, make sure the Wi-Fi password is correct.

 - If the device can't see your Wi-Fi network, check your device name.
-Windows may not correctly show a device name that uses non-ASCII characters.
+Windows might not correctly show a device name that uses non-ASCII characters.

 - See how many devices are using your Personal Hotspot.
-Depending on your wireless carrier, the number of Wi-Fi connections may be limited to three devices at once.
+Depending on your wireless carrier, the number of Wi-Fi connections might be limited.

 - If the other device still can't connect, turn Wi-Fi off and on for the device.